DarrenBro/CDK-AWS-Rekognition/README.md

-# Welcome to your CDK TypeScript project!
+# Building Modern Applications with AWS CDK (TypeScript)

-This is a blank project for TypeScript development with CDK.
+TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 ## Useful commands